Sole water boasts lots of health benefits, and may even help to heal adrenal fatigue. Read all about the benefits and how to make sole water below.

 Because of the high mineral content, sole water promotes energizing on a cellular level, nourishing your body from the ground up.

-The word “sole” actually translates to “sun” in some languages, which I think is fitting considering the energizing effects sole water has.
-This is personally the biggest benefit I’ve noticed from drinking sole water.
+The word “sole” actually translates to “sun” in some languages, which is fitting considering the energizing effects sole water has.
+This is one major benefit many people notice from drinking sole water.

 Each of these benefits is intertwined, and really all go back to the high mineral content.